Greying China taps rural elderly to care for those even older

 In their search for affordable eldercare models, Beijing's leaders have turned their attention 450 km (280 miles) to the south in Hebei's Feixiang county, where Qiantun lies.
 The practice of old people taking care of each other posed a simple and attractive solution.

-Labeled "mutual assist eldercare", the Feixiang model is set to be expanded to the rest of rural China, with 3 billion yuan ($490 million) set aside by the central government to get it started over the coming three years.
+Labelled "mutual assist eldercare", the Feixiang model is set to be expanded to the rest of rural China, with 3 billion yuan set aside by the central government to get it started over the coming three years.

 "The light of Feixiang will shine across China," Li Liguo, minister of civil affairs, declared enthusiastically during a trip to Feixiang in 2011.
 "Feixiang has set an example for the whole country."